-With over 30 years experience in handling the most complex and high profile criminal cases our specialism in the field is a given.
-However, it is in our core values, based on empathy and under-standing, which makes us stand out from the crowd.
+With over 30 years of experience in handling the most complex and high profile criminal cases, our specialism in the field is a given.
+However, it is in our core values - based on empathy and understanding - which makes us stand out from the crowd.

 We know that many duty lawyers will have dealt with these types of cases at some point in their career, but our team specialise in complex matters of this type on a daily basis and have defended cases alongside the best Queen Counsel in the country.